cfss-old/sp18_hw01/README.md

 # __Report of Process__

 Since I had a guide to the syntax, this assignment seemed relatively straightforward.
 You simply click copy the repository from GitHub and clone it in RStudio on a new project.
 You then add the text to the README.md in R Markdown syntax.
-For the R Markdown syntax, I used [this website] (https://guides.github.com/features/mastering-markdown/#examples).
+For the R Markdown syntax, I used [this website](https://guides.github.com/features/mastering-markdown/#examples).
 I did have to go back and check the course website to remind myself how to pull/push files between RStudio and GitHub.